 International Journal of Education Management (IJHEM), the editors, the Editorial Board is not responsible for authors’ expressed opinions, views, and the contents of the published manuscripts in the IJHEM.
 The originality, proofreading of manuscripts and errors are the sole responsibility of the individual authors.
 All manuscripts submitted for review and publication in the IJHEM go under double-blind reviews for authenticity, ethical issues, and useful contributions.
 Decisions of the reviewers are the only tool for publication in the IJHEM.
 Final decision, as noted above, is, hoever, taken by the editorial team at IJHEM.

-Whilst the Academy and reviewers will make every effort to ensure that no paper submitted contains any plagiarised material, it must be stressed that this is ultimately the responsibility of the author.
+Whilst the Centre and reviewers will make every effort to ensure that no paper submitted contains any plagiarised material, it must be stressed that this is ultimately the responsibility of the author.